GavinEke/PS7Zip/README.md

 | Windows Server 2008 R2 SP1 |                    | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |         |
 | Windows 7 SP1              |                    | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |         |

+Systems without a green tick either do not run on these systems or will not be tested against and as such are unsupported.

 ## Installing

 Download and Install from the PowerShellGallery (Recommended)